2018 Rome escalator accident

-The 2018 Rome escalator accident was an incident where twenty-four people, mostly fans of the CSKA Moscow Football team, were injured after a crowded escalator at a Rome Metro station malfunctioned and suddenly sped up and hurled people down the escalator.
+On 23 October 2018, twenty-four people, mostly fans of the CSKA Moscow football team, were injured after a crowded escalator at a Rome Metro station malfunctioned.
+It suddenly sped up, and hurled people down the escalator.

+Background

+Repubblica is a station on Line A of the Rome Metro, originally opened in 1980.
+It is one of four stations on the line with no elevators or stairlifts, being accessed only by escalators.

 Incident

 The escalator at the Repubblica Metro station in Rome malfunctioned on 23 October.
-The station was crowded due to many fans traveling to the Rome Olympic stadium to watch a Champions League game between CSKA Moscow and AS Roma.
-Witnesses claimed a group of CSKA fans going down into the station were jumping and singing before the incident.
-The escalator suddenly sped up with little time for those at the bottom to get out of the way.
+The station was crowded due to many fans traveling to the Rome Olympic stadium to watch the UEFA Champions League game between CSKA Moscow and AS Roma.
+It was initially reported that a group of CSKA fans going down into the station were seen to be jumping and singing before the incident, although this was later determined to be false.
+The incident was caught on video, where the escalator suddenly sped up with little time for those at the bottom to get out of the way.

-Some fans attempted to escape by utilizing the median to either slide down, or get to the other escalator.
-After the escalator was stopped, a photo was released of the escalator stairs crumpled at the bottom with jagged and exposed metal plates.
+Some fans attempted to escape by utilizing the median to either side to slide down, or by attempting to get to the other escalator.
+A photo was released of the escalator stairs after they were stopped crumpled at the bottom with jagged and exposed metal plates.

 Victims

-Seven people were reported to have been seriously injured, with varying accounts of the total amount of injured.
+More than 20 people were injured, 7 seriously.
+One person's foot was partially crushed in the incident, while at least 2 others required surgery for leg injuries.
 Some of the injured were trapped between the metal plates of the steps at the bottom of the escalator.